thequantumdomain/SecurityPortfolio/5-t-swap-audit-audit-data/audit-data/2023-09-01-tswap-audit.md

 # Protocol Summary

-Protocol does X, Y, Z
+This project is meant to be a permissionless way for users to swap assets between each other at a fair price.
+You can think of T-Swap as a decentralized asset/token exchange (DEX).
+T-Swap is known as an Automated Market Maker (AMM) because it doesn't use a normal "order book" style exchange, instead it uses "Pools" of an asset.
+It is similar to Uniswap.

 # Disclaimer

-The YOUR_NAME_HERE team makes all effort to find as many vulnerabilities in the code in the given time period, but holds no responsibilities for the findings provided in this document.
+We make all effort to find as many vulnerabilities in the code in the given time period, but holds no responsibilities for the findings provided in this document.
 A security audit by the team is not an endorsement of the underlying business or product.
 The audit was time-boxed and the review of the code was solely on the security aspects of the Solidity implementation of the contracts.

 # Risk Classification